cardingshed/digitalgarden/content/stack/coding/_index.md

 show_post_date: false
 ---

 Remote sources, my preferred set-up, and customizations for coding languages and IDEs.
+Current preference is to move to VS Code from Atom for Julia/Python/Latex and keep RStudio for R.